An Arizona county has refused to certify election results by the legal deadline

 They cited claims about the certification of election equipment, which Lorick confirmed had been tested and properly certified.
 Still, Crosby and Judd have called for a meeting on Friday to discuss the claims.

-In the opposite corner of Arizona, another Republican-controlled county — Mohave County — may end up following Cochise County's lead in not certifying election results.
-Last week, GOP officials there said they want to hold off on making a decision until Monday's deadline in order to make a political statement.
-They recessed their meeting Monday and are set to resume their discussion later in the day.
+In the opposite corner of Arizona, another Republican-controlled county — Mohave County — signaled it was close to following Cochise County's lead in not certifying election results.
+Last week, GOP officials there said they wanted to hold off on making a decision until Monday's deadline in order to make a political statement.
+After recessing their meeting Monday, Mohave County's board of supervisors ultimately voted to certify the results.

 The controversy over local vote certifications comes as Republicans continue to criticize the election administration in Arizona's Maricopa County, the state's largest county and home to Phoenix.
 Maricopa's Republican leadership has defended its handling of the election and said no voters were disenfranchised as a result of technical issues.
 Still, GOP candidates for governor and state attorney general have questioned the results and sought more information after electronic vote-counting tabulators malfunctioned early on Election Day in some of the county's voting locations.